Member-at-Large Rev. Isabel Call

 Rev. Denise L. Graves

-(she/her) New Orleans, LA
+New Orleans, LA

-- I am a womanist committed to the shalom/peace in self, with others, and with the universe utilizing Peace Ministry LLC & Institute as a medium.
-I am a community pastor, culture bearer, educator, healer, author, consultant, parent and friend.
+Denise is a womanist committed to the shalom/peace in self, with others, and with the universe utilizing Peace Ministry LLC & Institute as a medium.
+She is a community pastor, culture bearer, educator, healer, author, consultant, parent and friend.
+Her sheroes include Paula Giddings, bell hooks, presidential candidate Shirley Chisolm, Rep. Barbara Jordon, Dr. Gloria Scott, and Pixie Lighthorse.
+Denise loves culture exploration and immersion, roller skating, preaching, and playing board games.
+At one point in life, she wanted to sing like Diana Ross.